-You're an excellent educator in a physical classroom.
+You’re an excellent educator in a physical classroom.
 It may be because you can engage student interest, you know the location of everything in your classroom, or you can get a whole lot of work done in a short amount of time and maintain your sanity.
 But, now you have been assigned an online course (either hybrid or entirely online).
-Can you be a
+Can you be a rockstar in that environment also?
+Absolutely!
+With some forethought and creativity, you can be just as amazing in a virtual classroom environment.

 It is not just a matter of uploading your lesson content to an online platform and hoping students dig in.
 Here are a few suggestions on how to get started teaching online.